marmalade/gbsgamejam/QuickGameTemplate/ReadMe.QuickGameTemplate.txt

 - implement touch that uses both node and system listers to implement dragging well
 - play sound effects on collecting or missing objects
 - pause-resume everything on app suspend/resume

+WARNING:
+- if you get an error regarding s3eMemoryDebug, this is a known issue.
+Simple press ignore all carry on!
+It is recommended to start with a brand new project using this and the other game example as a base to start from.